nhsexperience/nhs-experience/docs/nhs-account-v2/index.md

 ### How does Proxy fit into this?

+- Proving legal relationships

 ### Safeguarding & IG

+- Account deals with Authorisation & data "routing" / storage
+- Applications of Account, need to deal with "Usage"
+- Developer Apps - only have context of the developers account
+- Apps need approval to be avaliable to all from NHS
+- Citizen consents to any app using any Account data - in a granular way

+### How does this help developers?

+Make life easier for developers = Better Products and Better Services

+- Standard authorisation model
+- Data Exposed by Account is already covered by IG
+- IG implications are on the App, on how they use it, but only once "released"
+- Allow developers to onboard their own apps, for testing and development - restricted to the context of their "Developer" NHS Account
+- Allow Beta groups - ie apps enabled for subsets of users
+- Remove need to onboard an app with Login, and CIS, and nhs.net - no need to worry about the IdP that is to be used

 ### Where does NHS Login fit into this?

 - NHS Login is just 1 of many different Identity Providers supported